Exodromy: Local ∞ -topoi localizations

-In this subsection we use the Grothendieck–Verdier description of the localisation to deduce that $ \Loc{\XX}{x} $ is bounded coherent when $ \XX $ is.
+In this section we use the Grothendieck–Verdier description of the localization to deduce that $ \Loc{\XX}{x} $ is bounded coherent when $ \XX $ is.
 Please note that this is not automatic from \Cref{lem:orientedcoherent}, as points of bounded coherent \topoi need not be coherent in general.

 \begin{nul} Let $ f \colon \fromto{U}{V} $ be a morphism between coherent objects of \atopos $ \XX $.
 Then the geometric morphism $ \flowerstar \colon \fromto{\XX_{/U}}{\XX_{/V}} $ is coherent. \end{nul}